Transgender history: Medieval Christian church

-Trans figures and non-normative gender traits were acknowledged by the medieval church, and were often interpreted as expressions of God's plan, rather than deviations from it.
+The medieval church acknowledged trans figures and non-normative gender traits and were often interpreted as expressions of God's plan, rather than deviations from it.
 Many transgender saints and clergy members were celebrated and uplifted by the medieval church.
-Trans people were canonized in the early days of Christianity on account of their "extraordinary lives" and the view that they were extraordinarily blessed by God.
+Trans people were canonized in the early days of Christianity on account of their "extraordinary lives" and the view that God extraordinarily blessed them.
 As the medieval church developed stricter policies and procedures, its view of trans people changed.

 Marina the Monk, or Marinos, was a transgender person in the clergy.
 Sources vary, but he likely lived somewhere between the fifth and eighth centuries near modern-day Syria.
 Marinos, though assigned female at birth, chose to enter a monastery as a monk, following his father and saying the modesty and abstinence that came with the life of a monk would protect his identity.
 He was expelled from the monastery after a woman accused him of impregnating her, but never refuted the claims made against him, as doing so would involve revealing his genitals; instead, he fathered the child and was eventually allowed back into the monastery along with his son.
 His sex was only discovered after his death.
 He is named a saint by both the Roman Catholic and Eastern Orthodox Churches.

 The theme of "sexual disguise" was popular, especially in early monasticism.
-Numerous female hermits living alone in the desert dressed identical to male hermits.
-Mary of Egypt, who was born in Alexandria in the early fifth century, is one popular example of an "emasculated female saint."
+Numerous female hermits living alone in the desert dressed identically to male hermits.
+Mary of Egypt, born in Alexandria in the early fifth century, is a popular example of an "emasculated female saint."
 In depictions of her after her conversion to ascetic life, both in visual art and in personal accounts, Mary is portrayed as seemingly genderless.
 When she stripped herself of all aspects of her previous identity, she also seemed to have shed her gender.
-Thecla, a contemporary of the apostle Paul, shaved her head and adopted a man's dress in order to prove her devotion and piety.
+Thecla, a contemporary of the apostle Paul, shaved her head and adopted a man's dress to prove her devotion and piety.
 She, like Mary of Egypt, shed her female identity in pursuit of a devoutly religious lifestyle.